mrismanaziz/Reforestation/README.md

-## How do you know if there’s an elephant under your bed?
-Your head hits the ceiling!
+## How do you tell the difference between a crocodile and an alligator?
+You will see one later and one in a while.